cloudquery/cloudquery/website/pages/how-to-guides/how-to-load-infrastructure-data-into-athena.md

     bucket: "${BUCKET_NAME}"
     path: "cloudquery/{{TABLE}}/{{UUID}}.json"
     format: "json"
+    athena: true
 ```

+Take special note of the `athena: true` flag: this is important, as it will tell the S3 destination to sanitize JSON columns for use with Glue & Athena.
 For more information on configuring the S3 destination plugin, see the [S3 Destination Plugin](/docs/plugins/destinations/s3/overview) documentation.

-### Step 5: Run CloudQuery sync
+## Step 5: Run CloudQuery sync

 With the CLI installed, these two files in place, and an environment authenticated to AWS, we can now run the following command to sync our AWS infrastructure data to S3: